Mark Titus: Barstool Sports

+Titus also co-wrote A NYT ("New Yak Tale") Best Seller, with Dan "Big Cat" Katz, and the rest of the Yak Co.

 Philanthropy

 Titus used his Club Trillion blog to sell "Club Tril" t-shirts through the clothing manufacturer, Homage.
 Titus states that he has raised over $75,000 for charity through shirt sales.
 Titus was unable to profit from shirt sales as a student-athlete, so he instead began donating the proceeds to A Kid Again, a charity providing recreational therapy for children with life-threatening illnesses.

 In 2019, Titus founded the Club Trillion Foundation, which is dedicated to offering assistance to walk-on athletes by highlighting athletic achievements, providing help with professional development, and financial assistance.
 In its first year, the foundation awarded a $15,000 scholarship.

 Personal life

 Titus was born and raised in Brownsburg, Indiana, to Bill and Laura (nee Newcomb) Titus.
 His father is a high school basketball coach, athletic director, and Indiana Hoosiers fan.
 His mother is a middle school teacher and former Purdue women's basketball player.
 Titus' mother was inducted into the Indiana Basketball Hall of Fame in 2011 for her accolades at Purdue.

-Titus disclosed in a 2015 Reddit AMA that he suffers from depression.